IAmNonog/DiscordSupportBot/ReadMe.md

 - Possibility of forcibly closing tickets, or waiting for user confirmation
 - Configurable automatic deletion of inactive tickets.

-All configurable options can be found in the .env file, along with comments describing each feature.
+All configurable options can be found in the .config file, along with comments describing each feature.

 ## Install